transitFlowProject/TransitFlow/README.md

 ##  Deploying the App on Streamlit Cloud

-Deploying the app on Streamlit Cloud is a straightforward process.
+[app.py](https://github.com/transitFlowProject/TransitFlow/blob/48e150db627e7dd112c08ba5c5755f614805e639/streamlit/app.py):Deploying the app on Streamlit Cloud is a straightforward process.
 Here's a high-level overview:

 #### 1. Point the Service to Your GitHub Repository: